Start9Labs/documentation/site/source/learn/concepts/embassy.rst

 Web User Interface (UI)
 -----------------------
-A User Interface (UI) is, as the name suggests, the way in which the user interacts with some software.
-Typically this is achieved through a graphical interface (GUI).
+A User Interface (UI) is the way in which the user interacts with some software.
+Typically, this is achieved through a graphical interface (GUI).
 A WebUI is a website that is served specifically for a user to issue commands or view data.
 A great example of this is EmbassyOS itself, which serves a WebUI for the user to add/remove services, make configurations, etc.  This is your main point of contact with EOS.

 .. _interfaces: